Tineodidae

-The Tineodidae or false plume moths are a family of moths with in some cases unusually modified wings: Like in some related moths, the wings of several Tineodidae are decomposed into several rigid spines.
-This is a small family, with about a global total of 20 species described to date; some undescribed species are known or suspected to exist however.
+The Tineodidae or false plume moths are a family of moths with in some cases unusually modified wings.
+As with most Pterophoridae (plume moths), the wings of several Tineodidae are longitudinally split.
+In insects with divided wings Pterophoridae have two or three segments in the forewing and three in the hindwing, but Tineodidae have only two segments in each wing.

+This is a small family, with about a global total of 20 species described to date, although ome undescribed species are believed to exist.
 They seem to be of Australian origin, where they are most diverse, but range through the Wallacea to Southeast and South Asia, and into the Pacific to the Marquesas Islands.

 Description and ecology

 These moths are usually small (with wingspans around 1–2 cm/less than 1 inch) and brownish in color.
 They have large compound eyes, thread-like antennae, and prominent labial palps.
 The body is slender, and the legs bear large spines..
 The amount of wing modification varies in this family.
 Some genera (e.g. Cenoloba, Oxychirota and Tanycnema) resemble plume moths (superfamily Pterophoroidea), hence the common name "false plume moths".
 Others have little- or almost unmodified wings, and in some cases (e.g. Tineodes) at a casual glance look like snout moths (family Pyralidae).
 The forewings may be simply drawn out to a slim point, or deeply divided into two narrow lobes.
 The hindwings are typically quite short, and may also be divided into two lobes.

-Feeding habits of the caterpillar larvae are not well known; while they all seem to feed on eudicots, there is no obvious preference for a particular lineage of these.
-Most Tineodidae larvae seem to be leaf miners as in closely related moth families.
-Those of Cenoloba obliteralis (and perhaps others) inhabit developing fruit instead, where they eat the young seeds.
+Feeding habits of the caterpillar larvae are not well known; while they all seem to feed on eudicots, there is no obvious preference for a particular lineage of hostplants.
+Some larvae live in shelters formed by joining adjacent leaves of the hostplant with silk.
+Others such as Cenoloba obliteralis burrow into fruits or seeds.